CP3: Unifying Point Cloud Completion by Pretrain-Prompt-Predict Paradigm: Introduction

 Moreover, we reinterpret the refinement stage as the predicting stage, since this stage is used to map the imperfect point cloud (i.e., $answer$ of $prompt$) into the refined one (i.e., the target $output$).
 But different from answer mapping in NLP, point cloud refinement requires extra semantic knowledge, since the shape of point cloud is highly relevant to its high-level semantics, such as category information.
 Based on this observation, we propose a novel Semantic Conditional Refinement (SCR) network, which adaptively leverage semantic information as discriminative guidance for refining point cloud.
 Specifically, it mainly consists of two distinct blocks, i.e., semantic-guided modulation and multi-scale point deconvolution blocks.
-The semantic-guided modulation block smartly converts the semantic information of point cloud into a dynamical filter to modulate the point-wise features.
+The semantic-guided modulation block smartly converts the semantic information of point cloud into a dynamical filter to modulate the point-wise features, or creates the affine transformations with the semantic information for feature modulation.
 Conditioned on these semantic-modulated features, the point deconvolution block progressively refines point cloud by multi-scale relation learning.
-Hence, unlike the previous refinement networks \cite{pan2021variational,xiang2021snowflakenet,yu2021pointr}, our SCR network can effectively alleviate shape confusion among various categories.
+Hence, unlike the previous refinement networks \cite{pan2021variational,xiang2021snowflakenet,yu2021pointr}, our SCR network can effectively alleviate shape confusion among various categories and semantics.

 Finally, we evaluate our CP3 on the widely-used point cloud completion benchmarks such as MVP \cite{pan2021variational} and PCN \cite{yuan2018pcn}.
 The extensive experiments show that our IOI pretraining and SCR predicting can effectively boost point cloud generation and refinement.
 Consequently, CP3 outperforms a number of state-of-the-art approaches with a large margin, e.g., it achieves the new SOTA result on both MVP and PCN datasets, with 2.27 CD loss on MVP (the current SOTA \cite{pan2021variational} is 3.06) and 7.02 CD loss on PCN (the current SOTA \cite{xiang2021snowflakenet} is 7.21).
 We will release our code afterwards.